 I hope you enjoy the short photograpic tutorial on how to create a wall for your childrens’ artwork and a fun chalkboard.
 Not only is it easy, but budget friendly.

+Home is where the heart is.
 Have fun turning your house into a heart filled home.

 Home Sweet Home